MicrosoftDocs/dynamics365smb-docs/business-central/bi-account-categories.md

 :::image type="content" source="media/account mapping.png" alt-text="Shows accounts mapped to G/L account categories.":::

 > [!NOTE]
 > In 2024 release wave 1, [!INCLUDE [prod_short](includes/prod_short.md)] provides the mapping only in the United States.
-If you are using another country version, you must create the mapping yourself.
-The mappings will be available in move country versions in future releases.
+If you're using another country version, you must create the mapping yourself.
+The mapping will become available in more country versions in future releases.

 ## Generate financial reports